gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 One difference, though, is the fact that you can afford to use large convolution windows with 1D convnets.
 With a 2D convolution layer, a 3 x 3 convolutoin window contains
 3 x 3 = 9 feature vectors; but with a 1D convolution layer, a convolution window of size 3 contains only 3 feature vectors.
 You can thus easily afford 1D convolution windows of size 7 or 9.
+#### Wrapping up
+* In the same way that 2D convnets perform well for processing visual patterns in 2D space, 1D convnets perform well for processing temporal patterns.
+They offer a faster alternative to RNNs on some problems, in particular natural-language processing tasks.
+* Typically, 1D convnets are structured much like their 2D equivalents from the world of computer vision: they consist of stacks of *Conv1D* layers and *MaxPooling1D* layers, ending in a global pooling operation or flattening operation.